3 Best Microfiber Cleaning Cloths, Tested By Food Network Kitchen

 Step away from the paper towels — these reusable cloths are a game changer.

-Have you ever noticed how often you reach for a paper towel; to dry your hands, to wipe up a spill, to disinfect the countertop?
+Have you ever noticed how often you reach for a paper towel?
+To dry your hands, to wipe up a spill, to disinfect the countertop.
+This list goes on.
 Whether you do it constantly without thinking about it or you cringe a little every time you throw away another sheet, there is a better way: microfiber cleaning cloths.
+These cloths can do everything from dry your hands to wipe your screens clean.
+And we found plenty of uses for them in the kitchen: wipe up spills, polish stainless steel, mop up a mess on the floor, and more.

 Microfiber is a type of material made from synthetic fibers.
 The fibers are extremely thin, which make them highly absorbent.
 A microfiber cloth’s miraculous absorbing power means you can wipe up spills with it; plus, you can pull up grease and dirt, so you’re able to use fewer chemical cleaners.
 Microfiber also dries quickly, so along with using the cloths for cleaning, you can keep them in the kitchen for drying hands and wiping down wet counters — jobs for which you might have reached for paper towels before.